Deal or No Deal (video game)

-Deal or No Deal is a video game based upon the television show Deal or No Deal.
-It was released for Microsoft Windows, Game Boy Advance, Nintendo DS, Wii, iOS, and BlackBerry, and is available as a DVD TV game.
-There are two different versions available, one is the North American version and the other is the United Kingdom version.
+Deal or No Deal is a video game based upon the American television show of the same name.
+It was released for Microsoft Windows, Game Boy Advance, Nintendo DS, Wii, iOS, Android and BlackBerry, and is available as a DVD TV game.
+A "special edition" of the game was later published by Zoo Games for the Nintendo Wii on September 13, 2010 and the Nintendo DS on October 26, 2010.

 Reception

 The Wii version of Deal or No Deal received "mixed" reviews, while the PC and DS versions received "generally unfavorable reviews", according to the review aggregation website Metacritic.

 IGN criticized the Wii version's character design, calling it "freaktacular".
 The same website also highly criticized the DS version for its dodgy graphics and called it "broken" (due to the fact that whenever the system is shut down, the money goes back into the same case from the previous game the next time the game is played).
 GameSpot called the same DS version the most idiot-proof concept in the world.